Salamuri: Notable examples

 In 1930 a bone salamuri (flute) was found together with other things in ancient burials of Samtavro in Mtskheta.
 Supposedly it dates back to the 15th-13th centuries B.C.

 Currently this salamuri is kept in the "Simon Janashia Museum of Georgia".
-Researchers once tried to make sound from it and have issued only four sounds.
-What they considered to be sufficient for their archaeological researches also have counted sufficient.
-It was understandable as no one expected anything greater.
-It is necessary to note, that the researchers did not pay adequate attention to these four sounds.
-This instrument has an absolutely perfected and correct tetra chord that outstrips by thousands of years Greek tetra chord formation.
-But this salamuri keeps much more secrets in itself; it appears that it is possible to issue 10 sounds from it, not by over-blowing, but by inclining the instrument in different angles.
+Researchers have produced four unique sounds from this artifact.
+It is believed that this artifact could produce a tetra chord that differs from the later Greek tetra chord formation.
+Additionally, it appears that it might be possible to issue 10 sounds from it, not by over-blowing, but by inclining the instrument in different angles.

-Among the relics found by an archaeological expedition in Mtskheta (Eastern part of Georgia) a bone pipe, found in 1938 at the northern section of Samtavro's sepulchre.
+Among the relics found by an archaeological expedition in Mtskheta, Georgia, a bone pipe, found in 1938 at the northern section of Samtavro's sepulchre.
 This salamuri is made of swan (shin) bone.
 It is unreeded and has only three small keys on the front side.
 The surface of the instrument is well polished.
-Its length is 19,9 cm.
-The size of blowing part is 1,1 cm and the bottom's part is 1,8 cm.
+Its length is 19.9 cm.
+The size of blowing part is 1.1 cm and the bottom part is 1.8 cm.
 It was found along with the remains of a 14-15-year-old boy in a grave.
-Many other things were also put there: earthenware, crockery, arms, clothes, a talisman and so on.
-It is worthy of note that there were sheep bones, a bull's head and feet bones there as well.
-On account of this the guide of the expedition the academician Iv.
+Other items contained in this grave included earthenware, crockery, arms, clothes, and a talisman.
+There were sheep bones, a bull's head and feet bones there as well, and thus, the guide of the expedition the academician Iv.
 Djavakhishvili called it “The grave of a little shepherd”.
-The examination of sepulchre dated it back to the 12th-11th century B.C., and if taken into consideration the instrument's well developed design, it should have been widely spread in Georgia a long time before then.
+The examination of sepulchre dated it back to the 12th-11th century B.C.
+Based on the design of the instrument, it appeared to have been widely spread in Georgia sometime before then.
 Bone-pipes (salamuris) were also found in the monastery at Uplistsikhe.